 variables specifying the width and the height of the luma prediction block, nPbW and nPbH,

-– the reference index of the current prediction unit partition refIdxLX (with X being 0 or 1)
+– the reference index refIdxLX (with X being equal to 0 or 1) specifying a reference picture in the reference picture list RefPicListLX.

 a variable partIdx specifying the index of the current prediction unit within the current coding unit.

 Output of this process is

-the predicto mvpLX of the motion vector mvLX (with X being equal to 0 or 1).
+the motion vector predictor mvpLX (with X being equal to 0 or 1).

 The reference view identifier refViewIdx is set equal to 0.